Properties of sound

 As the sound wave passes through material the particles vibrate back and forth.
 In some areas the particles are close together (compression) and in others they are further apart (rarefaction).
 A sound wave can also be represented sinusoidally with the peaks and troughs of the wave corresponding to the areas of maximum compression and rarefaction.

-The audible range for sound waves for humans is 20 to 20,000 Hz.
+The audible range of sound waves for humans is 20 to 20,000 Hz.
 1 Hz is 1 wavelength per second.
-Medical ultrasound uses frequencies of 2-18 MHz (1 MHz = 1 million Hz).
+Medical ultrasound uses frequencies of 2-18 MHz (1 MHz = 1 million Hz) i.e. above the range of human hearing.

 The velocity of a sound wave is dependent on and constant for the material through which the wave is passing.